More energy & nutrition per gram

 What is less known is how good kale can be to eye health.
 Kale’s beneficial properties is due to its high levels of carotenoids such as beta carotene, lutein and zeaxanthin.

-Kale is also good for the brain and has been shown to slow down cognitive decline.
+Kale is also good for the brain and has been shown to help slow down cognitive decline.
 As kale contains fiber, it is helpful in maintaining a healthy digestion system and arteries.
 Nutritional fiber in kale can also bind to cholesterol and transport out of the body.